omotesand/play_app/README.md

 Amazon Comprehend is Learnd model of Natural Language Processing, which is able to perform sentiment analysis.

-When EC2 instance gets requests through form from the client, Spring application posts text to Comprehend by using AWS secret access key.
+When EC2 instance gets requests through the form from the client, spring application posts text to the Comprehend by using AWS secret access key.

+Amazon Comprehend analyzes the text and calculates positive, neutral, or negative score, and return the result to spring application.